 Newsweek spoke with John W. Ward, the division director for the Center for Disease Control's Division of Viral Hepatitis, who said that the CDC is considering an age-based Hepatitis C screening recommendation to help provide more Hep C testing for baby boomers.

 "Just like everyone over 50 should have a check for colon cancer, it might fit into an age-based checklist of preventative services,” Ward told Newsweek.
 “There's a window of opportunity to identify the disease early.”

 A simple blood test can determine whether or not you are living with the disease.
 Should you test positive, the disease can be managed by monitoring liver enzymes, charting disease progression, going on medication, and/or making lifestyle adjustments (like refraining from drinking alcohol).

 For more information, check out this CDC pamphlet on why Hep C testing for baby boomers is vital to your health.

 The biggest health risk associated with Hep C is liver failure, which can create discomfort on your right side below your ribs, fatigue, nausea and low blood sugar.
 There’s no need to wait until the situation becomes that dire, however.
 Making the small investment in a medical alert device can ensure you get speedy access to help in a medical emergency.

 Allan Wolkoff, chairman of the American Liver Society and a professor at the Albert Einstein School of Medicine in New York City, told Newsweek that, “Good people get liver disease; kids get liver disease.
 You can get liver disease through little or no fault of your own.”

 So, while many baby boomers probably only think of using medical alert systems for their parents, there are significant benefits to having one for yourself.
-As the baby boomers and Hep C epidemic continues to rise, there’s no harm in being prepared for an unknown future.
+As the Hep C epidemic continues to rise, there’s no harm in being prepared for an unknown future.